• Skip to primary navigation

 Tectonic Plate Theory

-Under the plates is a layer of partially melted rock ( the top part of the upper mantle), tectonic plates are constantly moving over this weaker molten layer.
-As the plates move different things happen at where they meet.
-Rifts form at the points where two plates pull apart and earthquakes and volcanic eruptions occur where the plates push together.
+Under the plates is a layer of partially melted rock ( the top part of the upper mantle).
+Tectonic plates are constantly moving over this weaker molten layer.
+As the plates move, different things happen where they meet.
+Rifts form at the points where two plates pull apart, and earthquakes and volcanic eruptions occur where the plates push together.
 This process is called plate tectonics.
-Most of the Earth’s geological activity is caused by movement of tectonic plates.
+Most of the Earth’s geological activity is caused by the movement of tectonic plates.

 Diagram showing the Earth's tectonic plates. tectonic plate boundaries